 “My fortune cannot be contained.”

-And while he lent Egypt’s king his ear,
+And while he lent his ear to Egypt’s king,

 With tidings for Polycrates.